Link by Stripe

 Option 2: Allow card checkouts on non-Stripe gateways

-If you choose to process direct credit card payments with non-PayPal gateways then Link becomes a checkout option for the consumer.
+If you choose to process direct credit card payments with non-Stripe gateways then Link becomes a checkout option for the consumer.
 This is similar to Klarna, Apple Pay, Google Pay, etc. This option involves an extra button click for the consumer to choose Link.

 1. Edit a checkout page